Macros for a Low Carb Diet

 👉 Daily Macros Calculator: Get Your Personalized Numbers Instantly 👈

 There are different ways to go low-carb.
 If you currently consume a standard American diet (SAD), you may want to ease your way into a low-carb life.
-Your current diet is likely high in starchy carbohydrates, which can be hard to give up.
+Your current diet is likely high in starchy carbohydrates (like pasta and white bread) which can be hard to give up.
 If you’ve decided to cut back on carbs, you may want to start with a higher-carb plan and gradually ease into a lower-carbohydrate program as you get more comfortable with non-starchy foods.

 Atkins Diet